top of page

 Disability

-A physical or mental impairment that limits movements, senses, activities or emotions and which has a long-term effect on the ability to carry out dayto-day activities.
-More comprehensive definitions emphasise that disability should be understood as a lived experience that involves surviving within an oppressive, ableist system.
+A disability refers to a physical or mental impairment that limits movements, senses, activities, or emotions, and has a long-term impact on a person’s ability to carry out day-to-day activities.
+More comprehensive definitions highlight that disability should be understood as a lived experience, shaped by surviving within an oppressive, ableist system.
+The term "person with a disability" is considered more inclusive and less biased, emphasizing the individual first, rather than focusing solely on the condition.

 Discrimination